 Starting with the first study, we also aggregated the normalized link counts (see the methodology section below for an explanation of what that is) by ranking position.

-The reason this view is important is that relevancy and quality are very large ranking factors, as they should be.
-In addition, there are many other factors such as Google’s need to show diversity in the SERPs (see the section titled “Why Aren’t the Non-Aggregated Correlation Values Higher?” for more detail on this).
-In the aggregated link analysis, we get a summarized view of the impact of links spread across a large array of search results.
+The reason this view is important is that relevancy and quality are considerable ranking factors, as they should be.
+In addition, there are many other factors such as Google’s need to show diversity in the SERPs (see “How Do Google’s Major Ranking Factors Interact?” for more detail on this).
+In the aggregated link analysis, we get a summarized view of the impact of links spread across a broad array of search results.

-Here is what we saw looking at the 6K query set across all four studies:
+Here’s what we saw looking at the 6K query set across all five studies:

-Here is the data for the 16K query set across the last three studies:
+Here’s the data for the 16,000 query set across the last four studies:

-And here is the data for the 27K query set for this latest study:
+Finally, here’s the 32K query set for the latest study:

 In summary, our aggregated view shows a very powerful correlation between links and ranking position.